gusevlab/TWAS_HUB/README.md

 # TWAS HUB

 Code for running large-scale TWAS analyses and producing static Markdown reports.
 This repository contains scripts that compute TWAS statistics for many traits, merge and annotate them, produce reports, and generate an interactive web-site (see the jekyll directory).
+Note: for 324 traits, this analysis resulted in ~60,000 reports for a total of 2GB.

 ## Parameter files